lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-10-05-Standard_ML.md

 to be specified without reference to any implementation.
 *Functors* provide a way to define structures that take other structures as parameters.
 In 1984, Dave's proposal seemed ludicrously baroque to simple-minded souls like myself and seemingly to the French group too.
-As I recall, Caml launched with basic modules that worked with Unix Makefiles to generate `.o` files, which was regarded as a big win.
+As I recall, Caml launched with basic modules that worked with UNIX Makefiles to generate `.o` files, which was regarded as a big win.
 OCaml modules today [apparently resemble Standard ML's](https://ocaml.org/docs/functors), if [this guy](https://jozefg.bitbucket.io/posts/2015-01-08-modules.html) is correct.